Tuesday, 3 November 2009

 I really like this series of ads for the Citröen C3 Picasso created by Euro RSCG Worldwide.
 A really fun way of demonstrating the spaciousness that will work in any language.

-Posted by: Steve
+Posted by: Paul H

-Friday, 7 August 2009
+Friday 7 August 2009

 One for the Ladies/Girlfriends/Wives